Home / COach Training

 Mountain biking is an inherently risky activity and it is crucial for our coaches to be properly trained to handle injuries out on the trail.
 As the New Mexico League is not a medical provider we are not able to provide our own training and must rely on opportunities available from outside licensed providers.

-and Wilderness First Aid (16 hours) for any coaches practicing/riding further than 1 hour from definitive care.
+• Wilderness First Aid (16 hours) for any coaches practicing/riding further than 1 hour from definitive care

 *Time to definitive care means approximately how long it would take for Emergency Medical Services to reach, evacuate, and deliver a critically injured patient to a hospital.